apelegri/wechat-mini-program-wiki/README.md

 **10. Devices:** It gives a list of devices to test mini-program responsivness.
 **11. You can work on:** wifi, 4G, 3G, 2G.
 **12. Hide arborescence**
-**13. Manage your files:**  Search, add and delete a folder or files.
+**13. Manage your files:**  Search, add and delete a folder or a file.

 **Debugger / Inspector:**
-This tool is an important part of the IDE, it is slightly different from the classical Chrome DevTools.
+This tool is an important part of the IDE, it looks like Chrome DevTools but it is slightly different.
 ![IDE debugger](assets/debugger.png)

  **1. Top bar**